mjcuadrado/enigmaToOculus/readme.md

 ### Description

 This project is a backend designed to download IPTV channel lists in M3U format, parse them, and stream the channels using GStreamer, serving the streams to a frontend via an HTTP server.
 It supports two M3U list sources: a local list (e.g., from an Enigma2 receiver) and an open list (e.g., public TDT channels).
+Additionally, it includes a web frontend that allows users to control the API and manage channels easily.

 ### Features